-Cranberry and Orange Biscotti are perfect for the holidays!
-Studded with bits of chewy dried cranberries and a subtle hint of orange and cinnamon, you'll love dunking these cookies in your coffee.
+These Cranberry Orange Biscotti are studded with bits of chewy dried cranberries and have a subtle hint of orange and cinnamon.
+The perfect holiday treat!

 In a bowl, whisk together the flour, baking powder, cinnamon, and salt.

 In a large bowl, use an electric whisk to cream together the butter and sugar.
 Then, mix in the eggs, orange zest, orange juice, and vanilla.

 Add the dry ingredients to the wet and mix just until they are combined.
 Mix the cranberries into the dough.

 Dump the dough out onto a lightly floured surface.

 Cut the dough into 2 pieces then roll them out to make two logs about 10 inches long and 1 1/2 inches around.

 Move the dough logs to a parchment-lined baking sheet.
 Gently press down on the logs to flatten and widen slightly.

 Bake them for 30 minutes or until they are lightly browned.